-Our specialist employment solicitors are experienced in supporting, advising and representing employees with workplace sexual harassment claims.
+Our specialist employment solicitors are experienced in supporting, advising and successfully representing employees, senior staff and executives with workplace sexual harassment claims.
 In addition to compensation, we can also seek apologies and undertakings to train employees.

 Call us today to discuss how we can help you.